Amodal Segmentation through Out-of-Task and Out-of-Distribution Generalization with a Bayesian Model: Experiments

-First, since \textit{PCNet-M} can only perform amodal completion upon mutual occlusion, i.e. when the occluder belongs to the dataset, \textit{PCNet-M} is inherently unsuitable to be evaluated on the OccludedVehiclesDetection dataset, as all occluders in the dataset belong to unseen/novel categories without explicit class annotations.
-In order to evaluate \textit{PCNet-M}, we give \textit{PCNet-M} an advantage by providing ground-truth occluder segmentation at inference time.
-In contrast, our approach does not require any additional information regarding to the occluder, as it generates amodal masks through reasoning between likelihoods of visible compositional parts and unexplainable outlier clutters.
+In contrast to the previous section, since \textit{PCNet-M} is trained with annotated occlusion, both of our models, \textit{Ours-ML} and \textit{Ours-E2E}, and \textit{PCNet-M} are evaluated without the object center $c$ given as supervision.

-Second, seen in Table \ref{tab:amodal_occveh}, even with given ground truth occluder segmentation during inference, the fully-supervised \textit{PCNet-M} still underperform our weakly-supervised model in meanIoU at the highest simulated occlusion setting under both supervisions.
-Additionally, this result is verified in Table \ref{tab:amodal_kins}, where our proposed model outperform \textit{PCNet-M} by more than 3\% and 13\% in meanIoU in the highest realistic occlusion setting with given ground truth bounding box and RPN proposal supervision, respectively.
+\textbf{Synthetic Occlusion.} \textit{PCNet-M} can only perform amodal segmentation when the class label of the occluder is known a-priori in the dataset.
+Therefore, \textit{PCNet-M} is inherently unsuitable to be evaluated on the \textit{OccludedVehicles} dataset, as all occluders in the dataset belong to unseen/novel categories without explicit class annotations.
+Hence, in order to evaluate \textit{PCNet-M}, we provide the \textit{ground-truth occluder segmentation at inference time} (marked as \textit{mask*} supervised).
+In contrast, our approach does not require any additional information about the occluder.
+Seen in Table \ref{tab:amodal_occveh}, even with given ground truth occluder segmentation during inference, the mask-supervised \textit{PCNet-M} still performs worse compared to our weakly-supervised model in meanIoU at the highest occlusion level.